About Union AvenueLearn about our faith family

 Additional events are listed in the Sunday announcement sheet and on our calendar.

 What can I expect on my first visit?

 Greeters, friendly Union Avenuers, or directional signs will get you to the Sanctuary.
 If you arrive early, you are welcome to stop in Fellowship Hall for coffee, juice or donuts.

-At the Sanctuary door, a greeter will give you a worship bulletin (11:00), announcement sheet or kids bulletin.
+At the Sanctuary door, a greeter will give you a worship bulletin and Faith in Action sheet, or a kids bulletin.
 Sit anywhere you are comfortable where you can see and hear the service.
 We have a hearing loop that is compatible with most hearing aids.
-Large-print bulletins (11:00) are also available from the greeter.
+Large-print bulletins are also available from the greeter.

-Both services include music, prayers, Scripture and a sermon (message).
+Our service includes music, prayers, Scripture and a message (sermon).
 Our members and regular attenders participate in an offering.